 My favourite track from the EP is Necromancer, with its naive evil lyrics, grinding Celtic Frost riffs, blasts of Discharge-like speed and a wild “all notes matter” guitar solo right out of Slayer.
 Fun stuff.
 Unfortunately, my favourite part of the song is a bit that I always mishear and misremember.
 One of the great metal mondegreens.
 After the chaotic solo the song returns to a slow sludge as vocalist Max “Possessed” Cavalera sings “necromancer, dead’s invoker”.
 But in my world this line has always been “necromancer, dirty fucker”.
 And it always will be!
-And until they ‘fess up and admit that’s what the lyrics really were all along, I’m deducting a point.
+And it’s about time they just ‘fess up and admit that’s what the lyrics really were all along.

 After the U.S. the most important country in the story of thrash metal has to be Germany.
 And in Germany it all started with the debut EP from Sodom.
 Where German thrash initially differentiated itself from its American counterpart was in crude, primitive blackness.
 And it doesn’t get much cruder, blacker or more primitive than 1985’s In The Sign Of Evil.
 It’s all very Venom-inspired with similar levels of punkish ineptitude.
 Most songs alternate between two caveman riffs and the performance, even on stupidly basic riffs like those in Sepulchral Voice, often unravels.
 But it was all chaotically evil enough to ensure that Sodom played a crucial role in the “first wave” of black metal and countless black metal bands still draw from this well.
 Outbreak Of Evil and Witching Metal are catchy-as-hell bruisers, Burst Command ‘Til War predates war metal with its howling pack of dogs chaos and Blasphemer ramps up the evil with Vincent Price laughs and entertainingly crap satanic lyrics… “masturbate to kill myself”.
 It’s the kind of entry-level simplicity that means new bands still fancy their chances at emulating it.
 But few have.
 In The Sign Of Evil is still a cut above with songs that live in the memory and in the band’s set-list to this day.